 SANTA BARBARA, CALIF.
 (PRWEB) JANUARY 22, 2021

-The Alisal Guest Ranch and Resort has partnered with biosafety company R-Zero, incorporating the company’s hospital-grade UV-C technology into its disinfection protocols to ensure a safe reopening for guests and staff amid the COVID-19 pandemic.
+The Alisal Guest Ranch and Resort has partnered with healthy buildings company R-Zero, incorporating the company’s hospital-grade UV-C technology into its disinfection protocols to ensure a safe reopening for guests and staff amid the COVID-19 pandemic.

 The Alisal has been using R-Zero’s flagship product, Arc, to disinfect its 73 guest rooms between check-out and check-in, as well as common spaces in the resort.
 Though The Alisal is currently closed due to the COVID surge in California, it plans to resume use of Arc upon reopening.